women’s rights activist and soon to be women’s rights lawyer

 In July 2018, Jade was successful in holding her perpetrator accountable in civil court, where she represented herself and was awarded $105,000.
 The judgment was set aside and will go to trial, since the perpetrator claimed he didn’t know he needed to file a defense, and in Ontario, they want to give everyone a day in court.

 A stay has never been overturned ever before in Canada, but the law states that it’s possible, it’s just a very high threshold because the crown is a huge entity and is allowed to broad prosecutor discretion and enjoy immunity from negligence actions.
 The only way a case can be won, is if a citizen can show flagrant misconduct.
-Jade was seeking a mandamus, ordering the crown to follow their statutory duties by allowing her a fair hearing.
+Jade was seeking a mandamus, ordering the crown to follow their statutory duties by allowing her a fair hearing, where all evidence is heard.

-Though the presiding judge stated that he "believed her honesty," he Judge dismissed the decision because he stated that the crown has "broad discretionary power, which should not be interfered with, unless there is overwhelming evidence of wrongdoing.”
+Though the presiding judge stated that he "believed her honesty," he Judge dismissed the decision because he stated that due to Absolute immunity, the crown has "broad discretionary power, which should not be interfered with, unless there is overwhelming evidence of wrongdoing.”
 He further stated that; "other areas in ones life true or not, can make it difficult to secure a conviction, leading to no reasonable prospect of conviction in a he said/she said case."
+He went on to state that the Crown had to do more than just “make a mistake and that he wasn’t going to assess her credibility nor was he going to make a judgment on whether or not he would have done the same thing.”

-Many lawyers asked for opinion have stated that it is "unfair and procedurally incorrect to stay a prosecution, before evidence is heard," since while citizens are not always going to get the result they want, one thing the Canadian Justice system promises citizens, is that they will be heard and get a day in court.
-(Marie Heinen, lawyer for Jiann Ghomeshi had said this in a video interview).
-This was something that I felt the presiding judge missed in this case.
+Many lawyers asked for opinion have stated that it is "unfair and procedurally incorrect to stay a prosecution, before evidence is heard," since “while citizens are not always going to get the result they want, one thing the Canadian Justice system promises citizens, is that they will be heard and get a day in court.” - Marie Heinen, lawyer for Jiann Ghomeshi.
+This was something that Jade felt the presiding judge missed in this case.

-Lawyers had always told her that sexual assault has always been a difficult crime to prove beyond a reasonable doubt, even for women without charges.
-Jade think it's good that proof beyond a reasonable doubt exists as a safeguard, to prevent the innocent from being wrongfully convicted, but at the same time, some guilty people may be found innocent.
+Sexual assault has always been a difficult crime to prove beyond a reasonable doubt, even for women without charges.
+Jade thinks it's good that proof beyond a reasonable doubt exists as a safeguard, to prevent the innocent from being wrongfully convicted, but at the same time, some guilty people may be found innocent.
 A system can never be perfect.

 Sexual Assault and Sexual Harassment is very present in today’s society, and unfortunately, due to a lot of stereotypes, they are the crimes least prosecuted.
 Rape culture is very prominent, and with the media and morality, going downhill, men feel more empowered than ever to act.